j842-deprecated/old_docker-ansible/README.md

 pipelining = true
 ```

-By default no SSH keys are installed (use copykeys to copy across suitable keys).
+No SSH keys are installed by default - use copykeys to copy across suitable keys to access ansible clients.